adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/introduction/README.md

 # Lesson 1: Introduction

-We have added some quick links to the forums and also the forum thread to learn how to join the slack channel in case you are having trouble joining:
+We have added some quick links to the forums and also the forum thread to learn how to join the Slack channel in case you are having trouble joining:

 [<= GO BACK ](../README.md)

-## Questions about the course ?
+## Questions about the course?

 If you have questions regarding the course itself please refer to the ```Ask me Anything``` (AMA or Q&A) sessions or the FAQ in the Udacity Forum:

 - [Ask me Anything PDF (Google Drive)](https://drive.google.com/file/d/1dDWySCg16khjWeaJM9WMnPrFJOrrRL1e/view?usp=sharing)
 - [FAQ](https://discussions.udacity.com/t/frequently-asked-questions-most-popular-ones-includes-official-answers/430201) about Udacity and scholarship.

-## Thinks to know before starting the course
+## Things to know before starting the course

 - [Getting Started and Prerequisites](https://discussions.udacity.com/t/getting-started-and-prerequisites/418485?u=haitec) (Udacity Discussion Forum)